alicangnll/ZaafHub/README.md

 <li>Click to "Setup" button and Setting up all SQL configuration (not use SQL password.
 That's a lab :) )</li>
 <li>You are ready for all!</li>
 </ul>
-<b>Btw, you can add your vulnerable codes in this repository.
-I will check and accept all of them (exclude webshells or like this :P )</b>
+<b>Btw, you can add your vulnerable codes to this repository.
+I'll check and accept all of them (except webshells or something like that :P)</b>